laipn/company-fit/README.md

 Hypothesis 1: When placed in a position of power, good leaders become bad leaders.
 Hypothesis 2: Positions of power attract bad leaders.
-Hypothesis 3: When deciding leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.
+Hypothesis 3: When choose leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.
-Hypothesis 4: Null Hypothesis.
-The average person just thinks more highly of people than they really should.
+Hypothesis 4: People are typically worse leaders than they portray.
+The power structures either allow or force the facade to be dropped.

-Note that the correct hypothesis heavily influences the [Leadership Culture](#leadership-culture) section of this document.
+Note that the hypotheses influencess the [Leadership Culture](#leadership-culture) section of this document.
+It's also possible that all are correct.

 > [!TODO]
-> Find some relevant studies
+> Find some relevant studies.
+Figure out the most likely hypothesis.

 ## Unused Work